kbp-lab/SkullGAN/README.md

 You can download both our pre-trained model (trained on 100,000 images from the Celeb-A dataset [[1]](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)), and the final SkullGAN model presented in the paper at this link: [SkullGAN Model Files - PyTorch](https://drive.google.com/drive/folders/1KRLXFMssKKuQwXL5J9fVorhVGbZaSeK4?usp=sharing).

-## Datasets

-We will release our training dataset of anonymized human skull CTs within the coming weeks.

 ## Citation

 If you found SkullGAN helpful for your own research or applications, please cite it using the following BibTeX: